Medicare Explained Simply

-Do you have questions about Medicare when moving to another state?
+Do you have questions about Medicare when moving out of state or to another county?

 If you reside within the United States (including the District of Columbia, the U.S. Virgin Islands, Puerto Rico, Guam, and the Northern Mariana Islands), you may maintain your Original Medicare, Part A & B coverage.
 Of course, you’ll want to notify your health-care providers about your move to another state, and arrange for transfer of your medical records.

 You might also have a stand-alone Medicare Part D Prescription Drug Plan, and/or a Medicare Supplement policy, working alongside your Original Medicare benefits.
 See below for information about how address changes may affect these plans.